 Millions of birds, including Atlantic puffins and black-legged Kittiwakes, flock to the reserves and make for an impressive view and thus is a popular site for any avid bird watcher.

-Do you have any interesting or fun facts about the North Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the North Sea?
+Share them in the comments below!

 Are you fascinated with the seas of the world?
 Check out these marvellous facts about the Mediterranean